orsifrancesco/instagram-without-api/README.md

   1. Select the "Network" tab
   2. Click to the first downloaded resource of the list (normally it will be https://instagram.com/yourusername), if it is empty just refresh the page
   3. Select "Headers" bar
-  4. Scroll down and Copy all the code after the word "cookie"
+  4. Scroll down to "Request Headers" and Copy all the code after the word "cookie"
 - Paste that string to the "cookie" parameter (as at the following example)
 - That's it, enjoy :)